Keyboard shortcuts

 x..y…z

-Construct a signed integer array whose first element is x and which proceeds with a stride of y-x until reaching z (inclusive).
-The ..y part can be elided in which case a stride of 1 is used.
-All components must be of the same unsigned integer type.
+Construct a signed integer array whose first element is x, which proceeds with a stride of y-x until reaching z (inclusive).
+The ..y part may be elided, in which case a stride of 1 is used.
+All components must be of the same signed integer type.

 A run-time error occurs if z is less than x or y, or if x and y are the same value.